Social Health at Work Roundtable

 As AI and automation disrupts traditional work, is social connection the key to unlocking the type of value only humans can bring?

-Are generational differences driving loneliness?
+Are generational differences driving loneliness in the workplace?

 How are shifts in employment models, particularly the growth of the gig economy and the move toward private services, shaping experiences of loneliness?